Product Description

 - Please be aware that these resources are NOT intended to replace mental health services for students in need.
 Depending on the tragic event, the proximity of the trauma, and other factors, students may need help on a more individual basis.

 - Teachers and counselors should closely monitor students’ reactions to activities.
-Students respond to situations, activities, and feelings differently.
+Students coping with tragedy respond to situations, activities, and feelings differently.
 Make decisions in the best interest of students.
-If that means some students refrain from participation in an activity, that is okay.
-It might also mean that some students require a referral to the school psychologist or school counselor.
+It is okay if some students refrain from participating in an activity.
+It might also mean some students require a referral to a school psychologist or counselor.

 - Be very clear with students about your intention to share (or not share) the final product(s) with others.
 If you intend to display or send any part of this home to parents, students should be aware of that before the activity begins.

-- These activity packs were created for communities experiencing an acute trauma.
-This might include a natural disaster, the loss of a community member (including a teacher or student), or an act of violence (including a school shooting) or terrorism.
+- These activity packs were created for communities experiencing a tragedy.
+This might include a natural disaster, the loss of a community member (including a teacher or student), or an act of violence (including a school shooting).

-NOTE: THIS FILE NOW INCLUDES A DIGITAL DISTANCE LEARNING OPTION!
+NOTE: THESE FILES INCLUDE A DIGITAL DISTANCE LEARNING OPTION!